Step (Vampire Weekend song): Composition

 The lyrics and other elements of "Step" were inspired by the song "Step to My Girl" which was recorded as a demo by the Oakland-based hip-hop group Souls of Mischief.
 The hip-hop group was contacted by Vampire Weekend's legal team to sample and use one of the lines from "Step to My Girl".
 One of the members of Vampire Weekend also spoke directly to Souls of Mischief about the song's sample.

 When Souls of Mischief member Tajai finally heard "Step" after it was completed, he expressed his approval stating that "it was so good; I was just happy we were able to be part of that."
 Impressed with the song's outcome, Souls of Mischief are contemplating on doing a collaboration with Vampire Weekend.

 The Souls of Mischief's song ,"Step to My Girl", samples Grover Washington Jr.'s saxophone cover of Bread's 1973 single, "Aubrey".
 This is why David Gates, founder of Bread and songwriter of "Aubrey", is credited as a songwriter of "Step".
+The song also contains lyrical references to the musician Jandek and the band Modest Mouse.